sweattep/modern_quotes/README.md

 >an audit product, at its most fundamental nature, must have a person involved who is an experienced qualified professional

+>Want to preserve a video game?
+Release its source code after the main selling window and let the public do it.
+Boom, it's preserved

 >The potential of an athlete is limited only by the level of their basic ability.

 >it's virtually impossible to positively identify someone by their email address